 Doyle's Design team utilize the world-leading sail design software called SailPak.
-This sophisticated sailmaking package includes everything from the early design stages, full structural engineering and aerodynamic characteristics to creating a file that will instruct the machines exactly how to construct the material.
-Taking the 3-dimensional output from SailPak, Doyle’s engineers and CFD analysts can trim the sails for the design team.
+This sophisticated sailmaking package includes everything from the early design stages, complete structural engineering and aerodynamic characteristics to creating a file that will instruct the machines exactly how to construct the material.
+Taking the 3-dimensional output from SailPak, Doyle's engineers and CFD analysts can trim the sails for the design team.
 Coupled with FEA (Finite Element Analysis), this process determines optimal cloth characteristics or fibre layouts for laminate sails.

-Having solved some of the most challenging superyacht projects and high-performance grand-prix sails, our innovative engineers are accustomed to creating uniquely effective construction methods, sail handling systems, battens, batten systems, head, tack and clew attachments.
+Having solved some of the most challenging superyacht projects and high-performance grand-Prix sails, our innovative engineers are accustomed to creating uniquely effective construction methods, sail handling systems, battens, batten systems, head, tack and clew attachments.
 Doyle solutions are highly engineered and elegant.

 GRAND PRIX RACING

 Pushing boundaries and winning all over the world.